Season: Axial tilt

 The seasons result from the Earth's axis of rotation being tilted with respect to its orbital plane by an angle of approximately 23.4 degrees.
 (This tilt is also known as "obliquity of the ecliptic".)

-Regardless of the time of year, the northern and southern hemispheres always experience opposite seasons.
+Regardless of the time of year, the Northern Hemisphere and Southern Hemisphere always experience opposite seasons.
 This is because during summer or winter, one part of the planet is more directly exposed to the rays of the Sun than the other, and this exposure alternates as the Earth revolves in its orbit.

 For approximately half of the year (from around March 20 to around September 22), the Northern Hemisphere tips toward the Sun, with the maximum amount occurring on about June 21.
 For the other half of the year, the same happens, but in the Southern Hemisphere instead of the Northern, with the maximum around December 21.
 The two instants when the Sun is directly overhead at the Equator are the equinoxes.
 Also at that moment, both the North Pole and the South Pole of the Earth are just on the terminator, and hence day and night are equally divided between the two hemispheres.
 Around the March equinox, the Northern Hemisphere will be experiencing spring as the hours of daylight increase, and the Southern Hemisphere is experiencing autumn as daylight hours shorten.

-The effect of axial tilt is observable as the change in day length and altitude of the Sun at solar noon (the Sun's culmination) during the year.
-The low angle of Sun during the winter months means that incoming rays of solar radiation are spread over a larger area of the Earth's surface, so the light received is more indirect and of lower intensity.
+The effect of axial tilt is observable as the change in day length and the altitude of the Sun at solar noon (the Sun's culmination) during the year.
+The low angle of the Sun during the winter months means that incoming rays of solar radiation are spread over a larger area of the Earth's surface, so the light received is more indirect and of lower intensity.
 Between this effect and the shorter daylight hours, the axial tilt of the Earth accounts for most of the seasonal variation in climate in both hemispheres.

 Elliptical Earth orbit

 Compared to axial parallelism and axial tilt, other factors contribute little to seasonal temperature changes.
 The seasons are not the result of the variation in Earth's distance to the Sun because of its elliptical orbit.
 In fact, Earth reaches perihelion (the point in its orbit closest to the Sun) in January, and it reaches aphelion (the point farthest from the Sun) in July, so the slight contribution of orbital eccentricity opposes the temperature trends of the seasons in the Northern Hemisphere.
 In general, the effect of orbital eccentricity on Earth's seasons is a 7% variation in sunlight received.

-Orbital eccentricity can influence temperatures, but on Earth, this effect is small and is more than counteracted by other factors; research shows that the Earth as a whole is actually slightly warmer when farther from the sun.
+Orbital eccentricity can influence temperatures, but on Earth, this effect is small and is more than counteracted by other factors; research shows that the Earth as a whole is actually slightly warmer when farther from the Sun.
 This is because the Northern Hemisphere has more land than the Southern, and land warms more readily than sea.

 Any noticeable intensification of southern winters and summers due to Earth's elliptical orbit is mitigated by the abundance of water in the Southern Hemisphere.